 - Order a spare spool when you order the fly reel.
 You will want the spare spool sooner or later, and most likely, by the time you want it the type of spool you need will no longer be sold.

 - If you want one fly reel recommendation, go with an Orvis Battenkill.
 I have a Battenkill, it's nearly 20 years old, and still works as good as the day I bought it.
-These reels are are sold at Amazon as well as on the Orvis website.
+These reels are are sold at Amazon, Fishwest, The Rivers Edge, and Orvis retail stores.

 Fly reels have two different types of drag systems - the disc-drag and the spring-and-pawl.
 Both are excellent drag systems, but the "spring and pawl" type is now rather difficult to find, as "disc-drag" fly reels have become increasingly popular.